You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 Monthly

 By now, you can probably guess what monthly disposable contact lenses - or ‘monthlies’ - are.
-Like bi-weeklies they need to be removed and cleaned daily, but these lenses can be worn for a period of a month before needing to be replaced.
+Like bi-weeklies, they need to be removed and cleaned daily, but these lenses can be worn for a month before needing to be replaced.

-If you want to wear your contact lenses regularly, opting for monthlies can be one of the most cost-effective way of doing so.
+If you want to wear your contact lenses regularly, opting for monthlies can be one of the most cost-effective ways of doing so.

 Examples of monthly disposable contact lenses are: